Jacopx/automailsender/README.md

 # Automatic Python Mail Sender

 A little script for send in a choose time (with less than 1s of delay) the mail that you want.
 There is a brute force mode in case of failing after the first try.
 Useful for automatic Jobs, you can run it in FreeBSD or with Automator in macOS for example.
+The script is now compatible with Python 3.x.

 ## Getting Started